Skip to content

 How does an EOR provide worker benefits?

-An employer of Record (EOR) is a third-party organisation that legally hires and manages workers on behalf of companies in foreign countries.
-EORs function as intermediaries between businesses and their employees, to ensure that all employment laws are properly followed.
+An Employer of Record (EOR) is a third-party organisation that legally hires and manages workers on behalf of companies in foreign countries.
+EORs act as intermediaries between businesses and their employees, making sure all employment laws are properly followed.

-The arrangement between an EOR and a company comes with 5 worker benefits.
-They include offering health insurance plans such as dental, medical, and vision packages, facilitating contributions to retirement plans, managing paid time off, ensuring employees get their maternity and paternity leaves, giving additional benefits such as educational reimbursement or a wellness program depending on the agreement with a company and the country of employment.
+An EOR provides 5 core worker benefits: health insurance plans (dental, medical, and vision), contributions to retirement plans, paid time off management, maternity and paternity leave, and additional perks such as tuition reimbursement or wellness programs depending on the agreement with a company and the country of employment.

 There are 3 risks when dealing with an Employer of Record (EOR).
-First of all, there are data management concerns as some data of employees might be leaked if care is not taken.
+First, there are data management concerns, as sensitive employee data may be exposed if proper safeguards aren't in place.

 What is an Employer of Record (EOR)?